biztalk360/ServiceNowV2/README.md

 # ServiceNowV2
-Service Now Channel in v10  supports Global properties and Alarm Properties in Json format
+1. ServiceNow Channel in v10.4 supports ServiceNow Events in Alarms.
+2. Refer the source code to create custom notification channel for Alarms, Automated Tasks and Reporting.